haifengl/smile/README.md

 ```

 ## Use The Trained Model
-All classifiers in SmileMiner implements the following interface.
+All classifiers in SMILE implements the following interface.
 ```java
 public interface Classifier<T> {
     public int predict(T x);